Medically reviewed by Drugs.com. Last updated on Aug 20, 2020.

 Use: Labeled Indications

-Hypersensitivity to trospium or any component of the formulation; urinary retention; gastric retention; uncontrolled narrow-angle glaucoma
+Hypersensitivity to trospium or any component of the formulation; patients with or at risk of urinary retention, gastric retention, uncontrolled narrow-angle glaucoma

 Overactive bladder: Oral: